-For most teens, CKD is caused by congenital disorders or diseases that develop such as:
+For most teens, CKD is caused by congenital disorders or diseases that develop, such as:

-Consult your doctor if your teenager exhibits any of the following:
+Consult your doctor if your teenager exhibits:

 Many teenagers who need dialysis may be candidates for a renal (kidney) transplant.
 Kidney transplant is an option that provides a more “normal” life for your teen, because he or she will not need to spend time on dialysis.
 A kidney can come from a living donor — usually a healthy family member or close friend — or someone who has recently passed away, but it must be a match to your teenager’s body to prevent organ rejection.
 Immunosuppressant medication will be prescribed so that the new kidney is not rejected.

 You may be wondering how your teenager’s lifestyle will change after learning they have kidney disease.
 Many teens lead a relatively normal life.

 Talk to their doctor about whether or not they can continue to do certain activities, such as playing their favorite sport.
 Strength training of some type could be an option, too.
 Overall, consider exercise as a way for your teenager to lead a healthy lifestyle.

 There are many online resources for your teen to reach out to other teenagers with kidney disease.
 Many times acceptance into particular groups is what teenagers value most.
 Perhaps ask your teenager’s healthcare team about summer camps in your area dedicated to teenagers with kidney disease.